• Home

 Memberships

-Julie can speak, but only with her eyes.
-Our daughter has Rett Syndrome.
-I finally mustered the courage to paint a portrait of her, my first serious attempt at portraiture.
-She sees the painting every day on the stairway wall as she rides the stairlift to and from her bedroom.
-"That's you, Julie", I tell her as we pass the painting, and her eyes linger on it for a special moment.
+Julie sees the painting every day on the stairwell wall as she rides the stairlift to and from her bedroom.
+"That's you, Julie", I remind her sometimes as we pass the painting, and her eyes linger on it for a special moment.

 It seemed that time stood still as Padraic and I stepped out of the car in front of the iron gate and stood looking at the old house.
 It had been forty-five years since I had last seen this house, the same length of time since I had seen cousin Padraic himself.
 It was the family reunion that had brought us together at long last in Leitrim County, Ireland.